William Hopoate

-William Hopoate (Viliami Hopoate; born 9 May 1992) also known by the nickname of "Hoppa", is a retired Tonga international rugby league footballer.
+William Hopoate (Viliami Hopoate; born 9 May 1992) also known by the nickname of "Hoppa", is a former Tonga international rugby league footballer.

 He played for the Manly Warringah Sea Eagles, Parramatta Eels and Canterbury Bankstown Bulldogs in the National Rugby League.
 Hopoate has also played for New South Wales City and New South Wales in the State of Origin series.